bmillare/dj.plurality/README.md

 ## Why use metadata instead of protocols?

 I don't want to create a new type that implements IFn and all my protocols.
 I don't want to extend all fns to a new protocol.
-Absolute performance of extending fns is not an objective.
+Maximum performance of the operation of extending the plural-fn is not an objective.
 The metadata is largely that, metadata, technically the plural-fn still functions as plural-fn even with the metadata removed.
 Extensibility is decomplected.

 - plural-fn generators
  - to be flexible and efficient, the resolving algorithm will always be tied to plural-fn, thus we must delegate the majority of the work generating the plural-fn.